-Set forth below is a line graph comparing the yearly percentage change in the cumulative total stockholder return on the Company's common stock, based on the market price of the Company's common stock, with the total return of companies included within the Russell 1000 Index, the Russell 2000 Index, the NASDAQ Stock Market Index and a peer group of three companies (Autodesk, Inc., MSC Software Corporation and Parametric Technology Corporation) selected by the Company, for the period commencing December 31, 2003 and ending December 31, 2008.
-On June 30, 2008, the Company was added to the Russell 1000 Index, which includes 1,000 of the largest securities based on a combination of market cap and current index membership.
-The Company had been previously listed on the Russell 2000 Index since 2001.
-The calculation of total cumulative returns assumes a \$100 investment in the Company's common stock, the Russell 1000 Index, the Russell 2000 Index, the NASDAQ Stock Market Index and the Peer Group Index on January 1, 2004, and the reinvestment of all dividends, and accounts for all stock splits.
+Set forth below is a line graph comparing the yearly percentage change in the cumulative total stockholder return on the Company's common stock, based on the market price of the Company's common stock, with the total return of companies included within the Russell 1000 Index, the NASDAQ Composite Stock Market Index and a peer group of four companies (Autodesk, Inc., Parametric Technology Corporation, Cadence Design Systems, Inc. and Synopsys, Inc.) selected by the Company, for the period commencing December 31, 2004 and ending December 31, 2009.
+The calculation of total cumulative returns assumes a \$100 investment in the Company's common stock, the Russell 1000 Index, the NASDAQ Composite Stock Market Index and the Peer Group Index on January 1, 2005, and the reinvestment of all dividends, and accounts for all stock splits.
 The historical information set forth below is not necessarily indicative of future performance.